gentakojima/emojione-picker-ubuntu/README.md

 # emojione-picker for Ubuntu

-Emojione-picker-Ubuntu is a simple emoji picker for Ubuntu 14.04.
+Emojione-picker-Ubuntu is a simple emoji picker for Ubuntu 14.04 running Unity and other desktop environments.

 ![Image of Emoji-picker](https://raw.githubusercontent.com/gentakojima/emojione-picker-ubuntu/master/screenshot.png)

 This project is proudly using emoji data from the [Emoji One](http://emojione.com/) project.

 ## Installation

 Installation is optional, but recommended to run the program at session startup easily.

+### Ubuntu 14.04

 Just follow these simple steps:

   1. Install equivs: `sudo apt-get install equivs`.
 Ok, don't judge me, I'm lazy.
   2. Build the package: `equivs-build debian_package.ctl`
   3. Install it! `sudo dpkg -i emojione-picker*.deb`
   4. Probably don't needed, but this fixes your depencencies if you get an error in the previous step: `sudo apt-get -f install`

+### Standalone installer (should work on any distro!)

+  1. Just run `./install.sh`
+  2. If you want to uninstall it later, just issue the `./install.sh` again.

 ## How to run it

 If you installed it, the picker should be started on a new session start.
 Just close your current session, and start it again.

 If you want to manually run it now, just press `Alt+F2` and write the command `emojione-picker`.
+If you used the standalone installer and installed it just for the current user, you might need to specify the path to the program, that is `~/.local/bin/emojione-picker`.

+## Troubleshooting issues

+This program requires Python 2.7 and it's known to fail with Python 3.0 at the moment.
+Some distributions are defaulting now to Python 3.0.
+If you can't run it, change the first line in the file `emojione-picker` to read like this:

+  #!/usr/bin/python2.7

+The indicator might take some time to display on older systems.
+It usually takes 3 to 5 seconds, but as stated on issue #3, it can take up to 30 seconds, so be patient.

 ## How to use it